Perturbation theory, irrep truncations, and state preparation methods for quantum simulations of SU(3) lattice gauge theory: Ground state preparation: Results

-We have seen that for small lattices, both variational ans{\"a}tze and adiabatic methods generate accurate approximations to the ground state.
-The variational method has an up-front cost driven by the iterative procedure to find the parameters for the given ansatz with maximal ground state overlap.
-Once these parameters have been determined, the state preparation then requires only (relatively) shallow circuits, of a depth comparable to one (for EM) or two (for EMEM) steps of Trotter evolution, and significantly less for the multi-Givens ansatz.
-At smaller couplings we observe that the ability of the ansatz states to capture the true ground state degrades somewhat.

-On the other hand, the adiabatic algorithm maintains a strong overlap with the true ground state roughly independent of the value of $g$ (see e.g.\ Fig.~\ref{fig:1cubeFidelities}).
-However, since the evolution begins at large $g$, the preparation circuit becomes deep as $g$ is decreased.
-This makes state preparation inefficient, especially since the evaluation of ground state observables will generically require preparing the ground state repeatedly to build up measurement statistics.

-To minimize state depth while maintaining strong ground state overlap irrespective of $g$, we consider a hybrid strategy that uses the optimized VQE circuit for $g$ up to some threshold value and then ``switches on'' adiabatic preparation when simulating at $g$ below that threshold.\footnote{A similar strategy has previously been used in initial state preparation of scalar lattice $\phi^4$ theory \cite{li-2023-simulatin}.} In cases where the true ground state is known, one can compute $1-F$ as a function of $g$ for both methods.
-The adiabatic runs can now be considered part of the ``up front'' cost, similar to the optimization runs.
-The threshold can be taken to be a $g$ near where the adiabatic and variational ansatz curves cross (see e.g.\ Figs.~\ref{fig:1cubeFidelities} and \ref{fig:cubic_fidelities}).

-In the more interesting case when the true ground state is not known, a threshold value must be inferred in order to use the hybrid approach.
-One possibility is to choose a threshold motivated by strong-coupling PT and then empirically measure the sensitivity of the ASP state at lower $g$ to small variations in the threshold.

-Here we demonstrate the hybrid method using the cube lattice.
+Now let us demonstrate the hybrid adiabatic-VQE method on the cube lattice.
 Fig.~\ref{fig:cubic_fidelities} repeats the fidelities, this time comparing the fidelities obtained by adopting a hybrid ``adiabatic-EM" approach to that obtained by the multi-Givens and adiabatic approach described in the previous section.
 The hybrid adiabatic state preparation is turned on around $g=1.4$, for which the VQE preparation circuits have a $1-F \sim 10^{-3}$.
 The $1-F$ value of the hybrid adiabatic evolution is very similar to that of adiabatic evolution at $g=0.8$, but the circuit depth for the hybrid approach is significantly lower, as the hybrid approach only needs $\sim 25$ Trotter steps to reach $g=0.8$, whereas the adiabatic approach needs $\sim 300$ steps.
 Therefore, the hybrid approach affords fidelities comparable to the traditional adiabatic approach at a much lower gate cost.

-\subsubsection{\texorpdfstring{$2\times 2$ plaquettes}{2x2 plaquettes}}
+\subsection{\texorpdfstring{$2\times 2$ plaquettes}{2x2 plaquettes}}

-As an example in two dimensions we consider the $2\times 2$ lattice with periodic boundary conditions.
-In Fig.~\ref{fig:vqe-ground-energy-2x2} we compare the energy obtained with exact diagonalization, for different values of the $B$ cutoff, to the variational ansatz results.